ardaaltinors/feraset-imagen/README.md

 *Future Improvement*: For a real application, I'd use Firebase Cloud Messaging (FCM) to send a push notification to the client when an image is ready, instead of requiring the client to repeatedly ask for the status with the getGenerationStatus endpoint.

 **Data Management**: To save development time, I didn't create API endpoints for managing styles, colors, or sizes.
 Instead, this data is added directly to the database using the seed_database function.
-In a larger system, these would have their own CRUD endpoints.
+In a real system, these would have their own CRUD endpoints.

 **Error Handling**: Exception handling is currently done within each controller.

 *Future Improvement*: I would implement a global exception handling middleware.
 This would centralize all error logic, reduce code duplication, and ensure that all API errors have a consistent and predictable format.

+**Anomaly Detection Method**: The system uses simple rules like "2x higher than last week" to find problems.
+This is easy to understand and works well for this project.
+In a real system, I would use better math to find unusual patterns.

+*Future Improvement*: For production, I would use Z-scores instead of fixed numbers.
+I would also look at data from many weeks, not just one week.
+This would make fewer false alarms and catch real problems better.
+But these methods need more time and data than this project had.

 ---